swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 }
 ```

-In this examples, the `~Escapable` result depends on a `~Escapable` value.
+In this examples, the nonescapable result depends on a nonescapable value.
-Recall that `~Escapable` values such as these represent values that are already lifetime-constrained to another value.
+Recall that nonescapable values such as these represent values that are already lifetime-constrained to another value.

 For a `consuming` method, the return value cannot have a scoped lifetime dependency on the original value, since the original value no longer exists when the method returns.
 Instead, the return value must "copy" the lifetime dependency from the original: